AVC in a Wired Network

 - Inactive timeout ( 15 secs) 12

-clear flow monitor wdavc statistics
+Use the clear flow monitor wdavc statistics command to clear the specified flow monitor. statistics.

-Clears the statistics of the specified flow monitor.
 Use the show flow monitor wdavc statistics command after using the clear flow monitor wdavc statistics to verify that all the statistics have been reset.
 The following is a sample output of the show flow monitor wdavc statistics command after clearing flow monitor statistics.

-Device# show flow monitor wdavc statistics
+Switch# show flow monitor wdavc statistics

 Cache type: Normal (Platform cache)